My life is more than academic work…

 A teacher and academic

-I’m currently the Master of New College at the University of New South Wales in Sydney.
-My day-to-day role is being responsible for running this independent Christian residential college.
-One of my greatest and most satisfying challenges was the development and building of a major postgraduate building to expand the work of New College.
-This opened in January 2009 and was home for Carmen and me in 2009.
-I now have responsibility for 565 residents who are all UNSW students drawn from 50+ nations.
-My residents are the most gifted amongst the gifted who have achieved in fields as diverse as sport, the arts and in public service.
-I also hold an Adjunct Professorship in the School of Education at UNSW which serves as my academic ‘home’ for ongoing research and scholarship and where I supervise postgraduate students.
+This was followed by over 14 years as Master and CEO of New College at the University of New South Wales in Sydney.
+This was a not-for-profit company and I was responsible for running this independent Christian residential college on multiple sites.
+One of my greatest and most satisfying challenges was the development and building of a major postgraduate building to expand the work of the College.
+This opened in January 2009 and was home for my wife Carmen and I in 2009 as I led the development of a new community.
+As the work expanded I ended up responsible for 565 residents who are all UNSW students drawn from 50+ nations.
+The business had also trebled in size.
+The residents are amongst the most gifted of young people who achieved in fields as diverse as sport, the arts and in public service.
+I have also held an Adjunct Professorship in the School of Education at UNSW from 2002 until 2017.
+This gave me an academic ‘home’ for ongoing research and scholarship and the opportunity to supervise postgraduate students.

 I have had two major research interests during my academic career.
 The first has been research in early language development with a particular interest in how children become literate, how families support this development, and how language and literacy is shaped within social settings and as an extension of relationships.
 This was a result of my first career as a teacher.
 My second area of interest is regional development and began with undergraduate and postgraduate studies in urban, regional and economic geography.
-This interest was rekindled in the 1990s when my senior management positions at the University of Western Sydney led me to embrace the University had in the regional development of Greater Western Sydney (GWS).
+This interest was rekindled in the 1990s when my senior management positions at the University of Western Sydney led to do research in support of the development of Greater Western Sydney (GWS).
 During this time I continued my language research situated primarily in families.
 This was underpinned by an understanding that education is important and that it can have an impact on individual lives, families and communities.

 I continue to work as an academic and to explore and write about language and literacy development, children’s literature and what it means for educational institutions to engage with regions, communities and families.
 This website provides information and publications from my past and present and ideas for the future.
 I hope you find it of interest.